Nepiki/Guides/(WIP)-Tim-Burton's-The-Nightmare-Before-Christmas:-Oogie's-Revenge-(PS2).md

 **[Boss Fight - Fire King Skeleton and Ice King Skeletons]**

-Fire Blast the Ice King Skeleton to take it out quickly.
+Fire Bomb the Ice King Skeleton to take it out quickly.

 Get behind the Fire King Skeleton, use a Blue Soul and hit it from behind.